 There are ample travel guides, blogs, websites and Wikipedia pages that can tell you anything about Rotterdam’s highlights and hotspots.
-Nevertheless, you will only find out the real insider tips once you go explore Rotterdam yourself, which is exactly what I have done for you.
+Nevertheless, you will only find out the real insider tips once you go explore and visit Rotterdam by yourself, which is exactly what I have done for you.
 Here I present to you the list of 10 fun and little-known facts about Rotterdam that only locals can tell you.

 Amsterdam’s red light district might be world-famous: Rotterdam has its own red lights that deserve some more fame than they have now.
-In case you are planning on studying in Rotterdam, you must have found out by now that the city of Rotterdam got completely bombed by the Germans in 1940.
+In case you are planning on visiting or studying in Rotterdam, you must have found out by now that the city of Rotterdam got completely bombed by the Germans in 1940.
 The red burning flames that can be found all through Rotterdam in the ground represent the fire line of the bombings.
 Everything within the fire line was bombed and everything outside of the fire line survived.
 In total there are 400 lights all through the city and even at the Kralingse Bos, forming a 12km long line.

 Have you heard people say that Amsterdam is the city full of canals and Rotterdam exists of only concrete architecture?
 Those people are wrong!
 If you go to Delfshaven, Rotterdam’s historical harbour, you still get the Old Dutch vibe that is around in all other cities in the Netherlands.